 Forget things you need to do or tasks already done

-Find it hard to plan ahead or set priorities
+Find it hard to plan or set priorities

 MS usually does not hurt your intelligence or long-term memory.
-It won't change your ability to read and carry on a conversation.
+It won't change your ability to read or carry on a conversation.

 Tests and Diagnosis for Impaired Thinking

 If you suspect impaired thinking, talk with your neurologist or family doctor.
 Fuzzy thinking can have many causes.

 Your doctor can make sure your problems don't come from normal aging or drugs that may cause confusion, depression, anxiety, or fatigue.

 Once you have any health problems fully treated, the next step is usually testing.
 Your doctor may refer you to a neuropsychologist, speech pathologist, or occupational therapist.

 MS and Rehab for Your Brain